Bisciola

-Bisciola ([biʃˈʃɔ:la]) is an artisanal Italian sweet leavened bread originating from the Valtellina valley of Lombardy, Italy.
-It is typically prepared for Christmas during which time it is an essential component of Christmas festivities.
+Bisciola ([biʃˈʃɔ:la]) is an Italian sweet leavened bread originating in the Valtellina Valley of Lombardy, Italy.
+It is typically prepared for Christmas, during which time it is an essential component of Christmas festivities.

-It is also known as panettone valtellinese, besciola, and pan di fich, the latter a name in the local dialect literally translating as fig bread.
+It is also known as panettone valtellinese, besciola, and pan di fich, the latter a name in the local dialect literally translating as 'fig bread'.

 Etymology

-The term bisciola likely derives from the Latin buccella (lit: morsel).
+The term bisciola probably derives from the Latin buccella, meaning 'morsel'.

 A legend states that in 1797, Napoleon was passing through the region and ordered his cook to prepare a sweet using local ingredients.
 The cook obtained buckwheat flour, butter, dried figs, grapes, honey, and nuts, and created what came to be known as bisciola.
-According to La cucina Italiana, Napoleon was never in Valtellina.
+However, according to La cucina Italiana, Napoleon was never in Valtellina.

-Since bisciola was traditionally a peasant food, its original recipe was never recorded and is likely an "ancient cake recipe".
+Since bisciola was traditionally a peasant food, its original recipe was never recorded and is probably an "ancient cake recipe".

 Description

 The bread has been described as having a rustic appearance and likened to a more traditional panettone.
 It is a tasty, firm and crunchy loaf with pleasant scent.
 Like similar sweet breads from Italy, including colomba pasquale, pandolce, pandoro, and panettone, the final prepared bisciola has a humidity ranging from 18% to 24%.